Did God Leave A Signature? Quantum Theory for Beginners

 It’s within these short parameters of his inspiration in paragraph form that Paul Davies reaches down from the shoulders of his own giants and lets the layman have his experience and expertise in softer language, easier charts, and gentler equations.

-The author and much of the subject matter in his other books are esoteric and debatable, and they deal with a wide variety of issues outside of Quantum Physics.
+The author and much of the subject matter in his other books are esoteric and debatable, and they deal with various issues outside of Quantum Physics.
 With God & The New Physics, it's a clean slate.
 And what a beautiful one it is.
 I am serving up the best the book has to offer.

 Radiation, say from a clump of uranium-235, has a lifetime (called half-lives) where atoms will decay at a steady rate for thousands of years.
 But which atom will decay when it's time?
 We have no idea.
 It's as if the clump has a mind and dictates which atom will go next.
 That's how QM plays itself out.

-If an atom is in a trough and it “wants” to get over a hill in the way, it can “borrow” the energy to “tunnel” through the hill, it will literally disappear and reappear on the other side of an object and the energy must be instantly repaid.
+Suppose an atom is in a trough, and it “wants” to get over a hill in the way.
+In that case, it can “borrow” the energy to “tunnel” through the hill, it will disappear and reappear on the other side of an object, and the energy must be instantly repaid.
 That’s how QM plays itself out.

 — Tim Radford, The Guardian